-- Cases where employee did not validly waive the right to representation: - Agency comments prevented an employee from making an uncoerced decision as to whether to have his union representative present.
+- Agency comments prevented an employee from making an uncoerced decision as to whether to have his union representative present.
 Dep't of Justice, INS, Border Patrol, El Paso, Tex., 36 FLRA 41, 50-52 (1990) - Employee's waiver was coerced where the agency investigator told the employee he might be accused of criminal misconduct and it would not be in his best interest if he had a union representative at the interview.
 U.S. Dep't of Justice, INS, Border Patrol, El Paso, Tex., 42 FLRA 834, 839-40 (1991).